Office of Special Education and Rehabilitative Services, Department of Education.

 (b) Demonstrate, in the narrative section of the application under “Quality of the Project Services,” how the proposed project will—

 (1) Achieve the project's goals, objectives, and intended outcomes.
-To meet this requirement, the applicant must provide—
+To Start Printed Page 45432meet this requirement, the applicant must provide—

 (i) Measurable intended project outcomes; and

 (ii) The logic model by which the proposed project will achieve its intended outcomes;

 (2) Use a conceptual framework to develop project plans and activities, describing any underlying concepts, assumptions, expectations, beliefs, or theories, as well as the presumed relationships or linkages among them, and any empirical support for this framework;

 (3) Be based on current research and make use of evidence-based practices.
 To meet this requirement, the applicant must describe—

 (i) The current research on the effectiveness of IDEA data collection strategies, data management procedures, and data systems architectures;